Cromlech/dolmen.forms.crud/src/dolmen/forms/crud/README.txt

   >>> class IDesertWarrior(Interface):
   ...     """Defines a warrior living in the desert.
-Can be annotated.
   ...     """
   ...     title = zope.schema.TextLine(
   ...         title=u"Name of the warrior",